shader-slang/spec/declarations.md

         `=` Expression
 ```

-A parameter declaration must include a type expression; the type of the parameter is the result of evaluating that type expression.
+A [=parameter declaration=] must include a type expression; the type of the parameter is the result of evaluating that type expression.

 A parameter declaration may include a default-value clause; it it does, the default value for that parameter is the result of evaluating the expression in that clause with an expected type that is the type of the parameter.